Which courts make custody, parenting time, and visitation decisions?

 How can there be visitation if I go to get a restraining order or if I already have one?

-Visitation and child support - is there a connection?
+Parenting time, visitation, and child support - is there a connection?

 Going through a separation or divorce, or leaving an abusive relationship, is not easy.
 Your life is disrupted, and if you have children, their lives are disrupted, too.
 If you have children, the legal, financial, and emotional issues are even more complicated.
 It is a stressful time for children.